augeas/BirdSpider/README.md

 ....

 To stop a filter stream
+Use the task_id saved when starting the stream.
+BirdSpider will kill the task that is streaming from Twitter via the filter API call.
+This stops new tweets being added to the pile needing to be processed, but allows any other tasks that have already started to process prior tweets in the stream to finish what they are doing.
+(Please note that any tweets streamed but not yet sent to another task for processing are simply dropped as though they had not been streamed.)
-Use the task_id saved when starting the stream Presuming you are still in the same python session as when you requested the stream to start do the following.
+Presuming you are still in the same python session as when you requested the stream to start do the following.
 (otherwise, re-do the steps to start python and set up a celery app.
 You will not need twitter credentials.
 Then set task_id = the task_id you saved above)